cham11ng/sagarchamling.com/content/blogs/tech/how-i-setup-my-website/index.md

 You'll also need to create your subdomain CNAME record.
 In the Host field, enter the subdomain you want.
 It can be "www" or whatever you wish it to be.

 ![DNS Records](img/dns-records.png)
-You should now see your DNS records successfully updated to the Github Pages DNS under Current Records.
+Finally, you'll see your DNS records successfully updated to the Github Pages DNS under Current Records.

 ### Configure GitHub Pages